Update – January 2022 [We have added a new camping knife brand at #11 to make this list more up-to-date.]

 Main Factors To Consider Before Buying

 Buying a survival knife need not be rocket science.
 But you still need to take it more seriously than buying a pair of gum!
-Keep in mind the following important consideration before making your next purchase:
+Keep in mind the following important considerations before making your next purchase:

 Best way to make the right choice while shopping is to imagine yourself in the line of action.
-Most of your doubts and queries get solved themselves leading you to the best option.
+Most of your doubts and queries get resolved themselves leading you to the best option.
 When it comes to the handles, make it a point to avoid the ones that come with the storage option.

 This is because, you are buying a survival knife, not a Tupperware!
 The hollow handle lacks strength since the blade is not present all the way until the end of the handle.
 It is prone to breaking when you apply greater pressure to the handle.
 Also, you might lose two vital items at once if you choose to store something important in the storage point on the handle.

 You want a full tang in your survival knife.
 All quality survival knives come with a full tang which improves their utility even in challenging situations.
 The tang and the blade of the knife are one solid piece.
 The tang is just the piece of the knife’s blade that extends beyond the handle.

 The full tang is the ideal situation which you should aim for in every survival knife you buy.
 The cheaper models have the blade extending just till the tip of the handle.
 They are a hazard in case you apply a bit too much pressure and the blade decides to break off.

 It will leave you stranded in the woods without a proper tool that you can use to slice your way out of the dense green cover.
 Also, if you are not careful then you can hurt yourself badly at the moment when the blade breaks off.
 Your whole body is exposed to any kind of serious injury from the somersaulting blade hurling at you with the speed of light.